Noreen Muhammad Siddiq: Style of recitation

-Siddiq's recitation of the Qur'an has been described as sad, soulful and bluesy.
-His unique sound made him one of the Muslim world's most popular reciters.
-Siddiq's recitation mirrored the five-note or pentatonic scale, known in Middle-Eastern musical theory as 'Maqaam Al-Ghumaasi', that is common in Muslim-majority regions of the Sahel and the Horn of Africa.

 After his passing, Omar Suleiman tweeted "The world has lost one of the most beautiful [voices] of our time."

 Hind Makki, a Sudanese-American interfaith educator said regarding Siddiq's recitation that "There is an African authenticity that people point to even if they are not able to articulate exactly what it is and they like it," she said.

 Siddiq was able to recite in the qira'at of Al Douri 'an Abi 'Amr and Hafs.